koifish94/sql-challenge/README.md

 Data Engineering
 Data Analysis

-Instructions
+Instructions:

 Data Modeling
 Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like http://www.quickdatabasediagrams.com.

 Data Engineering